The latest analysis of the UK ’s asylum system has been published, including all relevant statistics and policy developments.

 The report forms part of the Asylum Information Database, a project coordinated by the European Council on Refugees and Exiles which aims to provide up to date information on asylum practice in 23 countries.

 The UK report gives a comprehensive overview of the asylum procedure, drawing together relevant facts and figures relating to refugees and people seeking asylum in this country.
-Despite the disproportionate attention on the mode of arrival of people seeking asylum to the UK the statistics show that overall, applications fell during 2020.
+Understandably, as was the case across Europe, applications rose in 2021.

-Covid-19 changes also form a significant element of the report: distinction is made between temporary policy changes due to the pandemic and longer term reform.
-Key pieces of research by ngos also feature, as well as summaries of relevant reports by the Independent Chief Inspector of Borders and Immigration and parliamentary committees, including much commentary on the state of asylum support accommodation.
+There is some good news in the report, most notably the rise in the proportion of decisions made on asylum claims resulting in applicants form many countries being provided with protection under the Refugee Convention.
+Key pieces of research by ngos also feature, as well as summaries of relevant reports by the Independent Chief Inspector of Borders and Immigration and parliamentary committees, including much commentary on the response to people brought from Afghanistan and the use of hotel and other contingency accommodation.

 Judith Dennis, Policy Manager at the Refugee Council and report author, said: